Credit: Jack Frost Festival!

 Fine Winter Dining

-The Winterdine Festival in Charlottetown occurs every year at the end of January and beginning of February, this fine dining in the city is when the local restaurants open their doors of an evening to celebrate Prince Edward Island’s local chefs and local culinary masterpieces.
+The Winterdine Festival in Charlottetown occurs every year towards the the end of January and beginning of February, this fine dining in the city is when the local restaurants open their doors of an evening to celebrate Prince Edward Island’s local chefs and local culinary masterpieces.
 Spending a week on the Island just got even more authentic if you plan around Winterdine.
+This year the festival is happening daily over 3 weeks on January 22 – 28, January 29 – February 4 & 5 – 11, 2024.

 Enjoy Music Week

-Music Week on the island runs throughout the last week of Winterdine.
-The week includes a showcasing of a variety of local musicians performing at venues in Charlottetown — so you can combine fine winter dining with fantastic local music.
+Music Week on the island runs from March 6-10, 2024 .
+The week includes a showcasing of a variety of local musicians performing at venues in Charlottetown.
 The week culminates with the PEI Music Awards Gala, so you get to check out too!
-For more information about Music Week, visit the event’s website.

 Outdoor Skating Rinks